arnauKL/south.nvim/README.md

 ## Screenshots

-Some lua with LSP warnings and markdown:
+Some lua with Oil.nvim:

 ![lua](assets/lua.png)

-Some C example code with telescope's `find_files`:
+Some C and typst code with telescope's `live_grep`:

 ![telescope](assets/telescope.png)